woodpecker-ci/woodpecker/docs/docs/30-administration/11-forges/50-bitbucket.md

 ## Missing Features

-Merge requests are not currently supported.
+Path filters for pull requests are not supported.
 We are interested in patches to include this functionality.
 If you are interested in contributing to Woodpecker and submitting a patch please **contact us** via [Discord](https://discord.gg/fcMQqSMXJy) or [Matrix](https://matrix.to/#/#WoodpeckerCI-Develop:obermui.de).